rlemm-pan/JTI-gpb-to-JSON/README.md

 This script was created to translate JUNOS Telemetry Info from Google Protocol Buffer into JSON Format.
 Below is a JUNOS Configuration example needed to stream telemetry info in GPB format via UDP.
+The script receives GPB data on UDP port 30000, reformats the data into JSON for sending to AppFormix via REST API on tcp port 8090.

 services {